samehb/BFGSandbox/README.md

 ```
 bfg https://github.com/samehb/BFGSandbox.git passwords.txt
 ```
-9. Hit enter and type your username then password (if you are asked to do so).
+Hit enter and type your username then password (if you are asked to do so) and you are done.
-10. You are done.

 Note that BFG Repo-Cleaner assumes you did your part deleteing the file from your repo before using it.
 The BFG Repo-Cleaner has so many other features.
 Feel free to check them out.
 You may use this repo as a sandbox before trying the batch on your repo.
 Also, make sure you made a backup of your repo before trying the batch, just in case something goes wrong.